adler1122/F1-PitWall/readme.md

 Results: Best ranker model achieved prediction accuracy of x out of 20 finishing positions.
 Best regression model achieved prediction accuracy of y out of 20 finishing positions via race pace sorting.

 >>>>>>> 2b5dae17a40228d5414f5b125a5a0d01f967fcc8
+F1 is a sport that heavily depends on strategy, luck, safety car deployment, and driver skills.
+You really can’t predict it with perfection — a driver with a bad car and poor results might suddenly shine after an upgrade, while another with strong pace can be undone by a bad strategy call, like McLaren in Qatar 2025.
+There is room for improvement in modeling and analytics: better features, smarter algorithms, more context about weather, track types, and team upgrades can all push accuracy higher.
+But there is no perfection — the chaos factor will always remain.
+The best we can do is get closer, reduce the blind spots, and accept that unpredictability is part of what makes F1 thrilling

-Future Work: Extend feature engineering with tire degradation and pit stop strategies.
+Future Work:Improving the models, Extend feature engineering with tire degradation and pit stop strategies.
 Incorporate weather variability beyond binary dry and rainy.
 Explore ensemble approaches combining ranker and regression predictions.